Bernard Lewis (entrepreneur)

-Bernard Lewis (born 10 February 1926) is the English entrepreneur behind the River Island fashion brand and clothing chain.
+Bernard Lewis (born Bernard Pokrasse, 10 February 1926) is an English businessman, who is the founder and owner of the River Island fashion brand and clothing chain.

 Early life

 He was born on 10 February 1926, and educated at the Jewish Free School, and Northern Polytechnic Institute.
-He helped in his parents’ greengrocer as a child and from that experience gained skills like learning how to price stock, understand what customers wanted and reduce waste.
+He helped in his parents' greengrocer's as a child and acquired valuable skills such as learning how to price stock, understand customers' preferences and reduce waste.
 He served in the RAF from 1944 to 1945.